owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 While the specific behavior will depend on the serializer implementation, the overall behavior can be simplified as follows:

-If the serializer’s data source (such as *a file*, *a database table*, or some *Redis keys*) has storage data, it uses that data to create the storages; otherwise, it creates the storages from scratch.
+If the serializer's data source (such as *a file*, *a database table*, or some *Redis keys*) has storage data, it uses that data to create the storages; otherwise, it creates the storages from scratch.

 After the storages are created, notifications are processed for the storages.
 If the storages have been created from scratch, those storages are written in the data source so that they can be read on the next run.